Marketing mix modeling: Model components

-Marketing-Mix analyses are typically carried out using linear regression modeling.
+Marketing-mix analyses are typically carried out using linear regression modeling.
 Nonlinear and lagged effects are included using techniques like advertising adstock transformations.
-Typical output of such analyses include a decomposition of total annual sales into contributions from each marketing component, a.k.a.
-Contribution pie-chart.
+Typical output of such analyses includes a decomposition of total annual sales into contributions from each marketing component, like a contribution pie-chart.
+Once the variables are created, multiple iterations are carried out to create a model which explains the volume/value trends well.
+Further validations are carried out, either by using a validation data, or by the consistency of the business results.

-Another standard output is a decomposition of year-over year sales growth/decline, a.k.a. ‘due-to charts’.
+Another standard output is a decomposition of year-over year sales growth and decline ("due-to charts").

 Elements measured in MMM

 Base and incremental volume

-The very break-up of sales volume into base (volume that would be generated in absence of any marketing activity) and incremental (volume generated by marketing activities in the short run) across time gain gives wonderful insights.
-The base grows or declines across longer periods of time while the activities generating the incremental volume in the short run also impact the base volume in the long run.
-The variation in the base volume is a good indicator of the strength of the brand and the loyalty it commands from its users.
+The decomposition of sales volume into base (volume that would be generated in absence of any marketing activity) and incremental (volume generated by marketing activities in the short run) across time can isolate the variation in the base volume as an indicator of brand strength and customer loyalty.

 Media and advertising

 Market mix modeling can determine the sales impact generated by individual media such as television, magazine, and online display ads.
 In some cases it can be used to determine the impact of individual advertising campaigns or even ad executions upon sales.
-For example, for TV advertising activity, it is possible to examine how each ad execution has performed in the market in terms of its impact on sales volume.
+For example, for TV advertising activity, it is possible to examine how each ad execution's market performance impacted sales volume.
 MMM can also provide information on TV correlations at different media weight levels, as measured by gross rating points (GRP) in relation to sales volume response within a time frame, be it a week or a month.
-Information can also be gained on the minimum level of GRPs (threshold limit) in a week that need to be aired in order to make an impact, and conversely, the level of GRPs at which the impact on volume maximizes (saturation limit) and that the further activity does not have any payback.
-While not all MMM's will be able to produce definitive answers to all questions, some additional areas in which insights can sometimes be gained include: 1) the effectiveness of 15-second vis-à-vis 30-second executions; 2) comparisons in ad performance when run during prime-time vis-à-vis off-prime-time dayparts; 3) comparisons into the direct and the halo effect of TV activity across various products or sub-brands.
-The role of new product based TV activity and the equity based TV activity in growing the brand can also be compared.
-GRP's are converted into reach (i.e. GRPs are divided by the average frequency to get the percentage of people actually watching the advertisement).
+Information can also be gained on the minimum level of GRPs (threshold limit) in a week that need to be aired in order to make an impact, and conversely, the level of GRPs at which the impact on volume becomes saturated, i.e. further activity does not have any payback.
+While not all MMMs can definitively answer all questions, some additional areas in which insights can sometimes be gained include: 1) the effectiveness of 15-second vis-à-vis 30-second executions; 2) comparisons in ad performance when run during prime-time vis-à-vis off-prime-time dayparts; 3) comparisons into the direct and the halo effect of TV activity across various products or sub-brands.
+The role of new-product- and equity-based TV activity in growing the brand can also be compared.
+GRPs are converted into reach (i.e. GRPs are divided by the average frequency to get the percentage of people actually watching the advertisement).
 This is a better measure for modeling TV.